China on track to book $1 trillion in total offshore investment by end-2015

-BEIJING China's outbound direct investment (ODI )is expected to surpass $1 trillion for the first time in 2015, as slowing economic growth and rising internationalization of Chinese business see more local companies investing overseas.
+BEIJING China's outbound direct investment (ODI )is expected to surpass $1 trillion (0.64 trillion pounds) for the first time in 2015, as slowing economic growth and rising internationalisation of Chinese business see more local companies investing overseas.

 Total direct investment offshore increased to just under $883 billion in 2014, Zhang Xiangchen, Deputy China International Trade Representative at the Ministry of Commerce (Mofcom), said on Thursday.